shuait/cvat/cvat/apps/documentation/user_guide.md

 3. An image can be moved/shifted by clicking/dragging the image.

 ### How to annotate
+0. All workers presented in the video clip should be annotated, however if you only see a hand or workers' body are mostly outside of video , you can omit them.
+If you are not sure, send us your user name and job link, we will let you know.

 1. Create a worker by pushing the "Create Worker" button on the bottom right of the screen.
 Until your next click, moving your cursor over the image will move the construction worker skeleton.
 Upon your next click, you will create a worker. **Important note:** by convention, we define the *left side* of a worker as corresponding to the left side of a worker as viewed from behind.
 To **flip left/right worker keypoints**, press ``Ctrl`` **before** you place the worker.